Azaze7/Azaze7/README.md

 ## 💽 Course Work

-I am currently a Senior, with only **four** more courses before my graduation.
+I am currently a Senior, with only **four** more courses to complete before my graduation.

 Here are my ***ten*** most recent completed courses, all of which are relevant to my degree plan: